ilmax/site/content/posts/k3s-raspberry-tls/index.md

 tags: ["Kubernetes", "homelab", "rpi", "tutorial"]
 ---

-If you are following along in the series, so far we have configured the master node, added a few worker nodes to the cluster.
+If you have been following along in this series, so far we have configured the master node and added a few worker nodes to the cluster.
 Now it's time to implement a fun part, the TLS certificate management for our internally exposed web applications, so without further ado, let's dive right into it.

 ## Mixing cert-manager, Let's Encrypt & Cloudflare